 Why not pay for medical bills with no credit check loans?

 No credit check loans allow you to borrow a small amount of money (usually a few hundred dollars) for a short period of time—often until your next paycheck.
-This is why they are sometimes called payday loans or cash advances.

 As you may have guessed by their name, these loans don’t require credit checks like traditional personal loans and other financial products, which make them popular among those who don’t have very good credit.